 Your Physique, Oct.
-1947 (bodybuilder: Clarence Ross) One of the 11 colorful and often fanciful covers the artist Quiantance painted for Joe Weider’s first magazine.
+1947 (bodybuilder: Clarence Ross) One of the 11 colorful and often fanciful covers that the artist George Quaintance painted for Joe Weider’s first magazine.
 (Another was of an idealized buffed-up Joe Weider in the arms-crossed pose that became legendary).

 Flex, March 2005 (bodybuilder: Chris Cook) When it comes to covers, we’re suckers for anything unique, and this Chris Lund photo of Cook and his dogs stood out in an era of mostly grimacing, workout shots.